pikvm/pikvm/pages/gpio.md

 kvmd:
     gpio:
         scheme:
-            # A certain device sends signals to the RPi and we want the Pi-KVM to display this as an led
+            # A certain device sends signals to the RPi and we want the PiKVM to display this as an led
             led1:
                 pin: 19 # GPIO pin number on the RPi
                 mode: input